scopeclient/scope/README.md

 ### Environment

-The binary presently requires the following environment variables to be set or in a `.env` file in the current working directory:
+The binary requires the following environment variables to be set in the current working directory or in a `.env` file:

-- `DISCORD_TOKEN` - your discord token
+- `DISCORD_TOKEN` - Your Discord token
-- `DEMO_CHANNEL_ID` - the channel ID to listen for messages on
+- `DEMO_CHANNEL_ID` - The channel ID to listen for messages on